 Throughout the day our guide Ted wowed us with interesting facts about the making of the films.
 Did you know that the ‘Orc Chant’ was actually generated from a Cricket Crowd at Wellington’s Westpac stadium?
 Peter Jackson walked onto the ground mid game and had the entire crowd chant in unison.
 The sound was then used in the film.

 My favourite part of the day was our visit to Weta Cave.
 Weta Digital have won Academy Awards for visual effects in LOTR, Avatar & King Kong.
 The ‘Window into Workshop’ tour guided us through statues, original props, costumes and weaponry from the films.
 We were given insights into the design aspect of the movie industry and well as ‘inside’ secrets.

 No cameras were allowed inside the Weta Cave so you'll have to take photos outside!

 We made our way back to Wellington via the south coast bays and beaches.
-Overall it was a fun, silly, interactive and informative day, a great way to see Wellington and its surrounds and a motivator to all those shameful and unfortunate individuals (such as myself) who have yet to watch the most successful trilogy ever created...
+Overall it was a fun, silly, interactive and informative day.
+It was also a great way to see Wellington and its surrounding areas.
+Finally it definitely motivated me, and all the other shameful and unfortunate individuals who have yet to watch the most successful trilogy ever created, to actually watch the films.
 I’m downloading as we speak.

 Wellington is becoming very well known for its links to the move industry.
 The guys at the Weta Cave have not only produced props, statues and costumes for the Hobbit and LOTR movies but for many other films as well.
 Spiderman 2, Man of Steel (Superman), Bladerunner 2049 and Thor: Ragnarok being just some of them.
 Knowing this information it becomes clear why Windy Wellington is also referred to as Wellywood!